shandilya123-max/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first Git Repository
+This is my first Git Repository.
-Authoor - Shradha Khapra
+Author - Shradha Khapra